Simon Court, Founder and CEO

 Clare Wilson, Director

-Clare has a strong background in leadership development, team effectiveness, organisational change and organisation design and development.
-Her expertise lies in driving change that improves business performance through engaging leaders in reviewing and aligning the culture, structure and strategy in a cohesive and holistic way.
+Clare has 20 years experience in leadership development, team effectiveness, organisational change and organisation design and development.
+Her expertise lies in driving change that improves business performance through involving leaders to review and align the culture, structure and strategy of their business in an engaging and cohesive way.

-Some of Clare’s recent clients include HSBC, Brewin Dolphin, Electronic Arts, Telehouse, Pfizer, Thales, Ericsson, BDO, Visa, The Physiological Society and Morrisons.
-She also has extensive experience of the global pharmaceutical industry, having spent over 10 years with Pfizer in the Research and Development and Manufacturing divisions.
-She has worked on a number of organisation redesigns with leaders across all continents, leading to significant business transformation.
-Her most recent appointment (at Pfizer) was the European Director of Organisational Development where she worked with 19 manufacturing sites in 7 countries.
+Some of her recent clients include Canon, HSBC, Brewin Dolphin, Electronic Arts, Telehouse, Pfizer, Thales, Ericsson, BDO, Visa, Celesio, FTI Consulting, The Physiological Society and Morrisons.
+Clare spent over 10 years with Pfizer in the Research and Development and Manufacturing divisions and has worked on a number of organisation redesigns with leaders across all continents, leading to significant business transformation.
+Prior to joining Value Partnership, Clare was Pfizer's European Director of Organisational Development, working with 19 manufacturing sites in seven countries.

-Clare is an experienced top team facilitator, with extensive experience of working with virtual and multi cultural teams.
-She has a Diploma in Executive coaching and is Myers Briggs certified.
-She has completed an Advanced Consulting programme and the Organisational Development Practitioners programme with Roffey Park and an HR Strategy programme with Ashridge Business School.
+Clare has considerable experience of developing leadership talent and is an adept top team facilitator, working with virtual and multi-cultural teams.
+She has a Diploma in Executive Coaching and has coached many leaders, particularly during key transitions.
+She is Myers Briggs certified, has completed an Advanced Consulting programme and the Organisational Development Practitioners programme with Roffey Park and an HR Strategy programme with Ashridge Business School.

 Ian Pringle, Director